The long President’s Day weekend adds a boost of extra fun to a chilly month, and is a great opportunity to ...

-Snickersville Turnpike: Aldie to Bluemont
+Snickersville Turnpike Scenic Drive: Aldie to Bluemont

 Near the turnpike’s northern end, you’ll find the town of Bluemont and one of the prettiest winery views in Virginia at Bluemont Vineyards.
 Prefer beer?
 Head next door to the sister site, Dirt Farm Brewing, for tasty craft beer and that same gorgeous view.

 Things to Do on a Snickersville Turnpike Scenic Drive in Loudoun County VA

 - Visit the Massachusetts 1st Cavalry Memorial and learn about one of the bloodiest cavalry battles of the Civil War.